pyt3r/pyt3r.github.io/_posts/2023-04-05-workflow-framework.markdown

 Consider the case of a data analyst that processes and visualizes historical price data in order to devise a trading strategy.
 The analyst attempts different data cleansing and statistical techniques before formulating the final strategy.
-As the number of attempts increases, each version of code, and corresponding result, becomes difficult to organize.
+As the number of attempts increases, each version of code, and its respective result, becomes difficult to manage.

-Ultimately, the analyst acknowledges that their efforts would have benefited from a framework capable of both tracking, and re-creating the results of, their previous attempts.
+Ultimately, the analyst acknowledges their need for a tool capable of managing, tracking, and re-creating the results of their previous attempts.

-The following post describes one [framework-based solution][workflow-code] that this particular data analyst wishes they had during their quest for a trading strategy.
+The following post describes one such [framework-based solution][workflow-code] that this analyst could have benefited from.

-#### Analysis #1
+### Analysis #1: Raw Visualization

+Taking the previous example of devising a trading strategy, the data analyst might have started with a simple workflow to visualize the raw timeseries data.

+Using the framework, the first analysis could have been coded as follows:

 <script src="https://gist.github.com/pyt3r/c47436e6b26448a95f53caf6e68e3d20.js"></script>

-#### Analysis #2

-#### Analysis #3

-#### Analysis #4
+(*The full snippet may be found under [practice/examples/workflow/analysis.py][workflow-example]*)

+Prior to running the *Analysis1* object, the analyst could invoke the **.asDF()** method to inspect and visualize their workflow as a DataFrame:

+![dataframe-1]

+For each row in the DataFrame:

+* The function specified by the **funcPath** column is computed using the args and kwargs specified by the **inputKeys** and **kwargs** columns, respectively.

+* The corresponding results of the function are, then, registered using the keys specified in the **outputKeys** column.

+Once the calculation of the last row completes, then all **outputKeys** can be accessed.
+Accessing the 'fig' **outputKey** from the registered results, for example, would yield the following figure:

+![plot-1]

+*The data used on this page was retrieved through the [Quandl License][quandl], which is approved for Commercial Use*

+### Analysis #2: Isolating the Test Period
+The analyst might then decide they wish to examine the economic downturn period more closely and work towards a strategy that minimizes downside risk.

+Accordingly, the analyst might adjust their prior workflow to isolate the downturn period, as follows:

+![dataframe-2]

+Accessing the 'fig' **outputKey** for this workflow would then yield the following figure:

+![plot-2]

+### Analysis #3: Finalizing the Strategy

+Through visually inspecting the sharp price fluctuations during the downturn period, the analyst believes that a simple strategy using a long and short simple moving average (SMA) might perform well.

+![dataframe-3]

+Such a strategy involves buying when the short SMA crosses over the long SMA in the positive direction, and selling when the long SMA crosses over the short SMA in the negative direction, as depicted in the following chart:

+![plot-3]

+*The implementations of other technical indicators may be found [here][read-the-docs].*

 ## Features

+By stepping through the previous examples, a few beneficial features of the framework become uncovered.

-#### Serialization
+#### 1) Serialization

-The data analyst can use the framework to transfer their workflow to a recipient.
+Users can leverage the framework to transfer their workflow to a recipient, such as a colleague or manager.
-Similarly, the recipient can use the framework to import, and run, the transferred workflow.
+On the receiving end, the recipient can use the framework to seamlessly import, and run, the transferred workflow.

 {% highlight python %}